ambrafer/ambrafer.github.io/_pages/cv.md

 I am strongly committed to **open science**, as evidenced by my ongoing contribution to an open MATLAB-based toolbox for EEG time-frequency analysis, my sharing of research data and code in open-access repositories (Radboud Data Repository; OSF) and my regular use of preprint servers (bioRxiv; PsyArXiv).

-I am regularly consulted as a **reviewer** in relevant journals of the field (Cerebral Cortex, JoCN, Imaging Neuroscience, Neuropsychologia, Plose One) and have served as an **examiner for PhD degree congregations** (CIMeC, University of Trento, Italy; Sapienza University, Rome, Italy).
+I am regularly consulted as a **reviewer** in relevant journals of the field (Cerebral Cortex, JoCN, Imaging Neuroscience, Neuropsychologia, Plos One) and have served as an **examiner for PhD degree congregations** (CIMeC, University of Trento, Italy; Sapienza University, Rome, Italy).

 I deeply care about building community in the workplace.
 I have served as a **postdoctoral representative** at the Donders Institute, organizing scientific and social events tailored to postdocs and pushing the institute agenda towards formalizing a career training centre for postdocs.
 I am actively using the same mindset in my current host institution (CIMeC, University of Trento) to support the visibility and representation of my colleagues.